BladeRunnerJS/brjs-site/docs/use/writing_tests.md

 ---
 layout: docs
-title: Writing and Running Tests
+title: Writing Tests
-permalink: /docs/use/writing_and_running_tests/
+permalink: /docs/use/writing_tests/
 ---

-## Writing Unit Tests
+## Code Facing Unit Tests

 Within a BRJS application the tests reside with the functionality they are written to test.
 In the case of a unit tests they should be in a `tests/test-unit` directory where `test` is at the same level as the `src` directory where the functional code is located.